DantSu/php-image-editor/README.md

 ### Example 2

-Apply a watermark on a photo :
+Apply a watermark on a photo and save it :

 ```php
 use \DantSu\PHPImageEditor\Image;